CarterPerez-dev/erhm/REPORT.md

 3. Python — 58
 4. Rust — 52 (rising challenger; appears in "C++ vs Rust" debates)

-> C++ is *the* language of this audience. getcracked's "C++/quant roadmap" selling point is dead-on.
+> C++ is *the* language of this audience.
+"C++/quant roadmap" selling point is dead-on.
 Python is secondary; Rust is a debate-bait topic, not a core need.

 ### Concepts / experiences — score-weighted
 1. **LeetCode — 822** (most-discussed concept, mostly with fatigue/skepticism)